My Deep Bucket List – Part 2: The Movie

 Lying there flat on my back on the way into the cardiac surgery operating room, and with no time or strength left to be otherwise, I began the process of stop bullshitting, and becoming who I really am.

-I learned that in life threatening circumstances, and at the end of life, this kind of stuff normally and naturally happens.
+I learned that in life threatening circumstances, and at the end of life, this kind of rethinking normally and naturally happens.
 Maybe it’s because illness and decline causes a sort of forced sitting meditation.
 You know, don’t just do something, sit there.

 And as a result of meditating and being aware of what’s really important, I found myself becoming more courageous, and open, and intimate, and honest.
 I started to do brave stuff like change my mind, and apologize, and forgive.
 I could express love where it needed to be expressed.
 And I managed to find joy in the smallest moments.
 My motto became: Are we having fun yet?
 I began to slow down, to let go of unimportant things.
 My perspective shifted.
 And the present seemed to actually expand.